stackotter/swift-cross-ui/README.md

 **NOTE**: SwiftCrossUI does not attempt to replicate SwiftUI's API because SwiftCrossUI is intended to be simpler than SwiftUI.
 However, many concepts from SwiftUI should still be transferrable.

+## Community

+Discussion about SwiftCrossUI now happens in the [SwiftCrossUI Discord server](https://discord.gg/fw2trT48ny) (it used to happen in a channel of the SwiftGtk Discord server).
+Feel free to [join](https://discord.gg/fw2trT48ny) if you want to get involved, discuss the library, or just be kept up-to-date on progress!

+## Supporting SwiftCrossUI

+If you find SwiftCrossUI useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
+I spend most of my spare time working on open-source projects, and each sponsorship helps me focus more time on making high quality libraries and tools for the community.

 ## Example

 Here's a simple example app demonstrate how easy it is to get started with SwiftCrossUI: